zavalalabs/zavalalabs.github.io/_tabs/about.md

 - **Reviews & Gear** — I like to test out tech and tell you if it's actually worth your money
 - **Productivity & Personal Systems** — Tools like Obsidian, time tracking, and how I try (and often fail) to stay organized
 - **General Tech Thoughts** — Random observations about IT, working from home, and the future of technology
+- **Political & Social Commentary** — Occasionally, I dive into local, national, and international issues that have a broader impact outside of the world of technology (see my [Personal Opinion - Disclaimer](https://blog.chriszavala.com/disclaimer/#:~:text=Personal%20Opinions) )

 ### Why This Blog?